zurkin1/PathSingle/README.md

 ## Support
 For questions, issues, or feature requests, please open an issue on our GitHub repository.

-For additional support, contact: zurkin at yahoo dot com
+For additional support, contact: zurkin at yahoo dot com.

 ## Acknowledgments
 We thank the scientific community for their valuable feedback and contributions to this project.